blobotic/notes_public/psychology/1_history_and_approaches.md

 - rehabilitation psychologists - work with people who have lost optimal functioning
 - school psychologists - assessment and intervention for children in educational settings
 - sports psychologists - psychological factors that influence and are influenced by sports and other activities
-	- coah education, athlete preparation, anxiety or substance abuse
+	- coach education, athlete preparation, anxiety or substance abuse

 Helping profession:
 - counseling psychologists - help people cope with challenges and crises to improve personal and social functioning